felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 managed to organically sneak in   a reasonable amount of information within the context  of  the story, the *DevOps Handbook* proved to be too much for me.
 There seemed to be no time for relaxation: The handbook  simply lined the knowledge nuggets one after the other relentlessly.

 Very early on, I could feel my reading velocity diminish as I was reading my physical copy.
-I started reading the digital version on my Kobo to see if that could help (I was very big on e-readers at the time, see [I Love E-readers](https://felixleger.com/posts/2020/10/i-love-e-readers/)), but I got the same result; Initial progress
+I took a stab at the digital version on my Kobo to see if that could help (I was very big on e-readers at the time, see [I Love E-readers](https://felixleger.com/posts/2020/10/i-love-e-readers/)), but I got the same result; Initial progress